 So, while switching to all Corsair RGB components, I decided to switch to a Corsair case.
 The only “smart” thing about the case is that it includes three LL120 fans and a Commander Pro which was not in the description anywhere!
 I had no idea it included this and it was a huge surprise.
 Corsair RGB fans are a pain to cable manage.
 Each fan has a PWM cable and an RGB cable.
 You then have to connect it to a Lighting Node Pro which controls the fans.
 Then you have to connect the LED hub to the Node Pro.
 The lighting hub then connects to the internal USB and the Node Pro connects to the internal SATA power.
 It’s a huge pain, but the fan hub eliminates needing that LED hub.

-The case itself was easy to build in.
-The case comes with pre-installed stand-offs and the motherboard went in with no issue.
+The case itself was easy to build.
+The case comes with pre-installed standoffs and the motherboard went in with no issue.
 The side glass panel is magnetically held closed and then a single screw allows you to lift it off its hinge.
 The back panel is a solid sheet of aluminum with a filter for the PSU.
 The top glass is raised on rubber stand-offs and you can insert an optional filter if you have a 240mm radiator you are installing on top.
-The rear has a slide out filter panel and so does the front.
-I love how the PSU is side mounted in the back and I had plenty of room for all the cables and there were plenty of tie offs and rubber slots in the back.
+The rear has a slide-out filter panel and so does the front.
+I love how the PSU is side-mounted in the back and I had plenty of room for all the cables and there were plenty of tie-offs and rubber slots in the back.
 The case also has a 3.5″ and 2.5″ drive cage.
 I chose to remove the 3.5″ cage and the 2.5″ cage has four toolless slots that can be snapped apart.
 I then just screwed this back in to free up some room.

 When it comes to aesthetics the case is gorgeous.
-The soft aluminum accompanied by glass and that top raised panel is beautiful.
+The soft aluminum accompanied by the glass and that top raised panel is beautiful.
 It’s not the best when it comes to fan noise or even temps, probably mid-tier, but it’s good enough for most gamers.
-I wouldn’t recommend a SLI 3090 setup in here, but with a single card and a liquid cooled CPU you’re going to be able to drop your fan fairly low.
+I wouldn’t recommend a SLI 3090 setup in here, but with a single card and a liquid-cooled CPU, you’re going to be able to drop your fan fairly low.
 At idle my RTX 2080 stays at a cool 32c and at heavy load it hovers around the mid to high 50’s which is better than my previous case.
-It might be due to my bottom intake fans blowing that cool air on to the GPU at a closer proximity.
-My AIO cooled Intel i7-8700 idles around 38c and at full load the cores never go past the mid to high 60’s.
+It might be due to my bottom intake fans blowing that cool air onto the GPU at closer proximity.
+My AIO cooled Intel i7-8700 idles around 38c and at full load, the cores never go past the mid to high 60s.
 That could be cooler if I had a 240mm rad instead of a 120mm, but it will do.

-Overall, the Corsair 680X is pricey, but worth the money.
-A lot of that cost is the three LL120 fans which normally costs $130 alone and the Commander Pro which is another $80.
-It’s a premium case for those who love Corsair’s suite of RGB components, but if you aren’t an RGB person than this case isn’t for you and you should get a non glass case.
+Overall, the Corsair 680X is pricey but worth the money.
+A lot of that cost is the three LL120 fans which normally cost $130 alone and the Commander Pro which is another $80.
+It’s a premium case for those who love Corsair’s suite of RGB components, but if you aren’t an RGB person then this case isn’t for you and you should get a nonglass case.